MujeerAhmed/MujeerAhmed/README.md

 Glad to see you here!

-- 🔭 I’m currently looking for a full-time job as a **Backend Developer**

 - 🌱 I’m currently learning **Microservices**

 - 💬 Ask me about **anything, I'm happy to help and contribute**